rusye/js30dayschallenge/README.md

 # 12 - Key Sequence Detection

 This one was simple but fun.
 Definitely going to consider adding this easter egg to future sites of mine.

+# 13 - Slide in on Scroll

+This one was a bit more complicated on trying to figure out how all that math worked on trying to grab the image height and the location of the image on the page.
+It would have taken me a while to figure this out on my own.